Dhii/container-interface/README.md

 instances of the respective interfaces from this package where PSR-11 interfaces are expected.

+At the same time, the interfaces of this package aim to be compatible with those of [PSR-16].
+This means that theoretically, implementations of these interfaces should be usable as a cache storage - albeit, in the current state of PSR-16, with some adaptation.
+In theory, this should allow all data objects to be accessible in the same way, regardless of what they are used for.

 This package also supports [`dhii/stringable-interface`]: anything that expects or returns a string key can also accept or return a [`StringableInterface`] respectively, in addition to a `string`.
 However, this is optional, and there